 All the important legislative news you need, without the Washington spin.
-The NASE Legislative Action Center is your window on Washington.
+The Your Voice in D.C. section of the NASE website is your window on Washington.
 Find out how your legislators vote on micro-business legislation.
 Read in-depth reports about issues that impact your micro-business.
 Easily send letters and e-mails to your Members of Congress.
 Subscribe to the weekly Washington Watch e-newsletter for the latest news about legislation and regulations that impact you.
-Click on the "Advocacy" tab at www.NASE.org.
+Click on the Your Voice in D.C. tab at NASE.org.